openkim/kliff/docs/source/modules/loss.rst

 One can provide a ``residual_data`` instead of using the default one to control tune the loss.
-In the below example, the `energy` is weighted 10 times as the `forces`.
+In the below example, the `energy` is weighed 10 times as the `forces`.

 .. code-block:: python